dianalabgr/amrprediction/maachine_learning/README.md

 # Guidelines for Machine Learning

-### *k*-mer
-1. We must first apply k-mer algoithm to the data to convert the sequences derived from the annotation pipeline into numerical data.
+1. We must first apply k-mer detection to the data to convert the sequences derived from the annotation pipeline into numerical data.
 To do this, we run the following command:

 ```bash
 cd Machine_Learning/build_dataset && python build_dataset.py && python kmer_build.py